 The Baltazar Bogisic Collection in the Rector’s Palace contains items from the collection of this Cavtat-born lawyer (1834 – 1908), including books, notes, coins and more.

 The Our Lady of Snow Monastery by the harbour was built in the 15th and 16th centuries with later additions.
-In the adjacent church are a number of interesting painting by Dubrovnik artists, and a by Cavtat artist Vlaho Bukovac.
+In the adjacent church are a number of interesting paintings by Dubrovnik artists, and a by Cavtat artist Vlaho Bukovac.

 Make sure you also take a walk along the pretty seaside promenade!